Skip to content

 • signage/labels

-• artist fees (except for commissions)
+• artist fees (excluding commissions)

 • shipping, crating, couriers, insurance, and object loan fees

-• construction of temporary gallery walls
+• exhibition design and fabrication, including temporary gallery walls

 • rental equipment

-• programs and events
+• programs, convenings, and events

 • marketing

-• evaluation
+• project evaluation

 • dissemination of research, whether in digital or print form